defra-design/accessibility/src/accessibility-statement/index.md

 ## Preparation of this accessibility statement

 This statement was prepared on 21 December 2021.
-It was last reviewed on 21 December 2021.
+It was last reviewed on 20 June 2021.

 This website was last tested in December 2021.
+We did a quick further check in June 2022.
 The test was carried out by the Accessibility Team in Defra.
 We tested all of the website's pages.